 The second week of the Summer School changes from year to year, allowing students to come back for new material each year.
 It is recommended that students take the first session before taking the second but not required.

-Inspired by the restrictions caused by the Covid-19 pandemic (some good comes out of viruses), the course will be available both in person (according to the numbers permitted and in accord with rules for distancing) and online through Zoom.
+Inspired by the restrictions of caused by the Covid-19 pandemic (some good comes out of viruses), the course will be available this year again both in person (according to the numbers permitted and in accord with rules for distancing at the time of the course) and online through Zoom.
 Those enrolled in the course can attend live through Zoom, and recordings will be made available for one week after the completion of the course to allow those whose schedules won’t allow them to attend live to watch the classes.
-For those who wish to attend the classes in person at the Oratory, please send your request to [email protected] Residence in the Seminary, however, will not be available this year, nor will lunches be provided for those attending in person.
+For those who wish to attend the classes in person at the Oratory, please send your request to [email protected] Residence in the Seminary, however, will again not be available this year, nor will lunches be provided for those attending in person, but next year the new seminary residence should be available!
 The fee for the course is $150 per week.

 Previous topics for the Second Session